Are Google Search Ads Worth it for your Businesss?

-By leveraging smart technology, Google Ads helps get your ads in front of potential customers at the right moment when they’re searching online.
-With a Google Ads account, advertisers can customize their budgets and targeting.
-Also, Ad budgets are like a running faucet where you can adjust the flow of advertising dollars at any time.
-You have control over which search queries you’d like your ads to appear for.
+Ad budgets are like a running faucet where you can adjust the flow of advertising dollars at any time.
+By leveraging smart technology with a Google Ads account, advertisers can customize their budgets and targeting.
+You can control which search queries you’d like your ads to appear.
 You can also determine how much you’re willing to pay per click.

 Despite growing competition in some industries on Google’s advertising platform, it is still a viable option for most businesses looking for new customers.
-When comparing it to traditional marketing options, it is far easier to get in front of your most ideal customers due to Google’s targeting capabilities.
-It’s also much easier to track if you’re getting a good return on your marketing dollars.
+When comparing it to traditional marketing options, it is easier to get in front of your ideal customers with Google’s targeting capabilities.
+It’s also easier to track if you’re getting a good return on your marketing dollars.

 If you’ve never invested in Google advertising for your business, you might be missing out.
-This article will discuss what you need to know to determine if Google advertising could be a profitable marketing investment for you.
+Let’s discuss what you need to know to determine if Google advertising could be a profitable marketing investment for you.

-You can also choose the “search queries” you would like your ads to appear for.
+You can also choose the “search queries” for which you would like your ads to appear.
 More broad search queries like “roofing company London” will likely be more competitive and require you to bid higher.
 These are just a couple of the targeting capabilities you can use to make sure your ads are being shown to the right audience.